Wiesenburg: Demography

+Climate

 Politics

 The mayor of Wiesenburg/Mark is Marco Beckendorf of the Left Party (Die Linke).
 He was elected by the municipal council in 2014.

 The municipal council currently has 16 members, of whom four belong to the Social Democrats (SPD), two each to the Left Party (Die Linke) and the Christian Democrats (CDU), and one each to The Greens and theFree Democrats (FDP).
 The remaining six councillors represent small local groups.

 Places of interest

 The main attractions are the Wiesenburg Castle, a medieval castle that has been partially transformed into a neo-renaissance palace, and its park.
 Wiesenburg Castle is open to the public on selected days and for the Annual Christmas Market.

 There is also a set of sculpture walks starting from Wiesenburg and heading towards Bad Belzig.